SotaYoshida/BCGP_ECI/README.md

 #### BCGP_ECI
 BCGP_ECI(Bayesian Constrained Gaussian Proocess model for Extrapolations in CI methods) is the code used in the my paper, arXiv:1907.04974.

-The aim of the code is to provide systematic and reasonable extrapolations for full CI and valence CI calculations.
+The aim of the code is to provide extrapolations for full CI (and valence CI calculations in a future version) with systematic uncertainty quantification.

 ### Version info.
 **version 1 (for reproducibility of the results in the paper)